-- 12.2 If the Panel finds there has been a breach of either of the Codes or of a ruling, it may impose any of the following sanctions:- - (a) issuance of a public statement which involves criticism; - (b) public censure; - (c) requiring licensed corporations, licensed representatives, registered institutions, or relevant individuals, for a stated period, not to act or continue to act in any or a stated capacity for any person who has failed to comply, or has indicated that he does not intend to comply, with either of the Codes or a ruling; - (d) banning advisers from appearing before the Executive or the Panel for a stated period; and/or - (e) requiring further action to be taken as the Panel thinks fit The Executive or the Panel may report a person to other regulatory authorities or professional bodies even though there has been no finding of a breach if the person so reported is governed by rules, regulations or standards of professional conduct of the relevant regulatory authority or professional body and the Executive or the Panel has reasonable grounds for believing that the conduct of such person may have contravened such rules, regulations or standards of professional conduct.
+- (a) private reprimand; - (b) issuance of a public statement which involves criticism; - (c) public censure; - (d) reporting the offender's conduct to the SFC or another regulatory authority (for example, the Stock Exchange, the Hong Kong Monetary Authority or any professional body) or an overseas regulatory authority; - (e) requiring dealers and advisers, for a stated period, not to act or continue to act in any or a stated capacity for any person who has failed to comply, or has indicated that he does not intend to comply, with either of the Codes or a ruling; - (f) banning advisers from appearing before the Executive or the Panel for a stated period; and/or - (g) requiring further action to be taken as the Panel thinks fit.

+The Executive or the Panel may report a person to the regulatory authorities or professional bodies contemplated by section 12.2(d) even though there has been no finding of such a breach if the person so reported is governed by rules, regulations or standards of professional conduct of the relevant regulatory authority or professional body and the Executive or the Panel has reasonable grounds for believing that the conduct of such person may have contravened such rules, regulations or standards of professional conduct.

 12.3 The Executive may itself deal with a disciplinary matter if the party to be disciplined agrees to the disciplinary action proposed to be taken by the Executive.
-Int-18 July 2018